Introducing VTOS Scan Plus

 VTOS Scan Plus is a new addition to Kozio’s line of embedded software tools for circuit board testing.
 VTOS Scan Plus provides tests for a number of hardware interfaces allowing you to validate a circuit board design before the boot loader or OS run.
-VTOS Scan Plus includes tests and commands for GPIO, I2C, SPI, UART, Ethernet PHY, NOR Flash, SD/MMC, and SDIO.
+VTOS Scan Plus includes tests and commands for GPIO, I2C, SPI, UART, Ethernet PHY, NOR Flash, and SD/MMC.

 VTOS Scan Plus provides functional tests that run from the processor.
 The VTOS Scan firmware is loaded and runs on any circuit board device without porting or modification.
 A graphical user interface is provided for test configuration.
 All test configuration data can be exported for automated testing of one or more devices in parallel.

 The VTOS Scan product line provides the ability to test your hardware with no development effort, a very small learning curve, and the ability to test before the boot loader or operating system are running.
 All products are designed for automated testing with a small integration effort.

 Here is a diagram of the setup used for this example.

 Here is a photograph of VTOS Scan Plus running on the SABRE Lite reference board.

 The VTOS Scan Plus firmware can be loaded onto your target device using a JTAG interface, or other interfaces supported by that processor.
 For example, Kozio provides an example configuration file for the SABRE Lite reference board with a NXP i.MX6 Quad processor.
 The VTOS Scan Plus firmware can be loaded onto the i.MX6 using the USB interface and Kozio’s imx_usb_loader.exe.
 Kozio provides a target firmware image file that can be loaded onto any i.MX6 board design without modification.
 The VTOS Scan Plus firmware boots nearly instantaneously.